We live in an era of climate responsibility. Climate change is a certainty, as is human responsibility for it.

 - Milder winters, with increased precipitation falling as rain near valley bottom, while snowpack at higher elevation sees limited change

 Overall, the annual average temperature in the Whistler region is projected to warm by about 3°C by 2050 compared to the recent past.
 The potential impacts of a changing climate, such as threat of wildfire, changes in snow conditions, and seasonal weather instability, motivate our collective commitment to take responsibility for our part in solving the climate crisis.

 Energy Performance in Whistler

-The RMOW has been committed to measuring the community’s energy and GHG emission footprint since 2000.
-The current community data set has more than 14 years of performance insights, trends and detailed estimates.
+The RMOW has committed to measuring the community’s energy and GHG emission footprint since 2000.
+The current community data set has more than 15 years of performance insights, trends and detailed estimates.